knative/docs/docs/serving/istio-authorization.md

 Knative system pods access to your applcation by using the following paths.

+- `/metrics`
+- `/health`

-- `/metrics` is a path to collect metrics (e.g. autoscaler)
+The /metrics path allows the autoscaler pod to collect metrics.
-- `/health` is a path to probe the service (e.g. activator, autoscaler, KIngres's probe)
+The /health path allows system pods to probe the service."

-Hence you can add `/metrics` and `/healthz` to the whitelist.
+You can add the `/metrics` and `/health` paths to the AuthorizationPolicy as shown in the example:

 ```
 $ cat <<EOF | kubectl apply -f -